COOL-cohort/COOL-site/docs/querying/cohort-query.md

   "outputCohort":null
 ```

-These parameters are used for different perspectives:
+The definitions of these parameters are listed below:
 - `appKey`: select a certain application if there exists many applications
 - `datasetSource`: the name of the cube
 - `inputCohort`: the name of the cohort that is selected before and will be used in this cohort analysis
-- `measure`: the name of the measurement.
+- `measure`: the name of the measurement in this cohort analysis.
-- `outputCohort`: the name of the cohort that is seected by this cohort and will be saved into a this cohort
+- `outputCohort`: the name of the cohort that is selected by this cohort and will be saved into this cohort